portworx/px-dev/README.md

     /dev/xvdc	true		39 GB	1.0 GB
     total		-		41 GB	3.0 GB
 ```
-To create more capacity, run the same steps on each of the remaining two servers.
+To increase capacity and enable high-availability, run the same steps on each of the remaining two servers.

 ## Using Storage